otrv4/otrv4/otrv4.md

   * If `i % 3 == 0`:

-    * Retrieve the DH key from the received data message and assign it to their_dh.
+    * Retrieve the DH key from the received data message and assign it to `their_dh`.
     * Calculate `k_dh = DH(our_dh.secret, their_dh.public)`.
     * Calculate a `mix_key = KDF_1(k_dh)`.
-    * Securely delete `our_dh.secret` (this should only be deleted after calculating the new mix key when receiving as new keys will be generated on the next DH rotation).
+    * Securely delete `our_dh.secret` (this should only be deleted after calculating the new mix key when receiving as new keys will be generated on the next DH rotation). // TODO: is this parenthesis comment necessary?

   Otherwise:

-   * Derive and securely overwrite `mix_key = KDF_1(mix_key)`.
+   * Derive and securely overwrite `mix_key = KDF_1(mix_key)`. // TODO: or securely delete?

 ### Deriving new chain keys